0xB9/LayerBB-1.1.3-CSRF/Edit_Usergroup.md

 # Edit Usergroup CSRF
-Allows for the usergroup to be edited through CSRF.
+Allows for the usergroup in the admin control panel to be edited through CSRF.

 ## PoC:
 ```html